Today I am sharing the ultimate self care exercise that mental health sufferers swear by.

-In 2016 I was kindly gifted with a ‘Little Box Of Distractions’, a project made by Kerry and Shelley Elliot.
+In 2016 I was kindly gifted with one ‘Little Box Of Distractions’, a project made by Kerry and Shelley Elliot.
 Since 2015, they have been making boxes filled with items to help sufferers of mental health and very kindly sending them for free.
 When I received one of their boxes it really motivated me to begin to help myself when I felt that I was underserving of recovery.
 I got the chance to talk to Kerry about The Little Box Of Distractions.

 Casey: Hi Kerry!
 Who or what would you say has had the biggest influence on you to create such a kind project?

 Kerry: I have tried so many different therapies that have been flung at me.
 I was willing to do anything to make me better.
 Most services suggested I make a “self-care box”.
 I realised that when phoning the crisis team they would always say “take a bath, read a book, make a hot drink” etc. so I decided to make up a box that people could try before phoning the crisis team, so that they can say they had already tried their suggestions.
 So, I decided to use my own benefit money to make 10 boxes to start with.
 I thought “if I help 10 people that would be amazing” when those boxes were gone people started donating and I made 10 more.
 Before I knew it I had helped 50 people and I was getting regular donations from my local council and participation budgets.
 2 years down the road, we are a registered charity and have helped over 700 people.